In a world where communication is so easily afforded by technology, it seems that we are communicating even lesser.

 1. Who are you voting for this election?

 A: Whether the guy you’re asking cares about politics or not, this question might seem boring to some.
-Actually, it’ll get him to think about the elections in general.
+It’ll get him to think about the elections in general.
 No matter what his answer is, it’ll always lead to a discussion on why so.
 He might even ask you whom you’re voting for.
 Score.
 Maybe.

 2. How would you describe yourself?

-A. This one is a sure fire-starter especially for someone whom you just met.
+A. This one is a sure fire-starter, especially for someone whom you just met.
 Think of it as an interview.
 Even guys who don’t like talking about themselves will have to say something.
 It’s an easy go and one that’ll quickly let you know what this guy is really like.

 3. If you could pick someone’s brain, who would it be and why?